-90-100% = A 80-89% = B 70-79% = C 60-69% = D
+- b.
+Grading Scale - 90-100% = A 80-89% = B 70-79% = C 60-69% = D 0-59% = F - c.

-- c.
 Exams will consist of questions over the text, handouts, and class lectures.
-The first two exams are non-cumulative.
-The final exam is required and will include some cumulative topics.
+The first 3 exams are non-cumulative.
+The lowest exam score for the first 3 exams will be dropped.
+The final exam is required and will be cumulative.
 Any disputes regarding exam questions or grades must be submitted in writing.
 Students should indicate the accepted response, his/her response, and justification for the accuracy of his/her response. - d.
 Exams must be taken on the assigned date.
 When absences have been academically excused by the Vice President of Academic Affairs or appropriate dean, a make-up exam may be scheduled.
 Examples include athletic events and television ministry.
 Those students who are ill the day of the exam must notify the department secretary by phone (x6555) prior to the time of the exam.
 A doctor's written excuse at the time the student returns to the classroom, will be required to schedule a make-up exam.

 Failure to comply with these rules will result in a student forfeiting the right to take a make-up exam.